Confederated Salish and Kootenai Tribes

 The Confederated Salish and Kootenai Tribes of the Flathead Reservation (Montana Salish: Séliš u Ql̓ispé, Kutenai: k̓upawiȼq̓nuk) are a federally recognized tribe centered on the Flathead Indian Reservation in the U.S. state of Montana.
-The tribe includes Bitterroot Salish, Kutenai, and Upper Pend d'Oreille people, who are all Interior Salish peoples.
+The tribe includes Kutenai, Bitterroot Salish, and Upper Pend d'Oreilles people, the later two are Interior Salish peoples.

-Euro-American explorers called the Bitterroot Salish, Flathead Indians.
+The Bitterroot Salish were referred to by Euro-American explorers as Flathead Indians.
 This name was originally applied to various Salish peoples after Europeans misinterpreted their identifying Coast Salish Sign Language sign to mean that they practiced artificial cranial deformation.
 This sign involved pressing both hands to the opposite sides of the head and meant, "We the people.”

 The peoples of these tribes originally lived in the areas of Montana, parts of Idaho, British Columbia, and Wyoming.
-The original territory comprised about 22 million acres (89,000 km^{2}) at the time of the 1855 Hellgate treaty.
+The original territory comprised about 22,000,000 acre at the time of the 1855 Hellgate treaty.

 Demographics

 The tribe has about 7,753 citizens members with approximately 5,000 tribal citizens living on the Flathead Reservation.
 Their predominant religion is Roman Catholicism.
 1,100 Native Americans from other tribes and more than 10,000 non-Native Americans also live on the reservation.